 Quantum algorithm

-We only describe the simplified algorithm for the infinite-temperature case in detail.
+We only describe the simplified algorithm for the infinite-temperature case implemented in the HQS Qorrelator App.
 For a detailed discussion of the standard correlation measurement we refer the reader to the literature.

 Time evolution